bazelbuild/proposals/designs/2024-04-16-transition-composition.md

    `android_common.multi_cpu_configuration`.
 2. An existing Starlark transition, from [the existing `transition` API](https://bazel.build/rules/lib/builtins/transition).
-3. Legacy transition names, as strings:
-   1. "exec": The execution transition for the default exec group.
-   2. "target": A no-op transition that makes no changes to the configuration.

 The composed transitions can be used like other Starlark transitions, including on rules and attributes, although the usual restriction that a 1:2+ transition